mko11/CS1632_Spring2020/exercises/1/README.md

 For this exercise, you and your partner will determine a test plan for the simple simulator GoatGoatCar, based on the requirements listed.
 There are several known defects in the software; you will need to find and report on at least two.
 Additionally, a traceability matrix showing the mapping of test cases to requirements is required.

-There should be six (no more, no less) test cases altogether.
+There should be at least six test cases altogether.

 Test cases should mention all necessary preconditions, execution steps, and postconditions.